mattchewtaylor/mattchewtaylor.github.io/_posts/2018-04-09-creating-investment-goals.markdown

 <p class="tc f6 pb3">🚀🌖</p>

 ### <span style="color: black; font-weight: 600;">Differing investment flows</span>
-Some services used the goal setting experience as a first point of contact, funneling users into the investment flows.
-Other services required a cleared investment before customizing further.
+Some services used the goal setting experience as a first point of contact, funneling users into the investment flow afterwards.
+Other services required a cleared payment before customizing further.
+In general we should aim to provide the user with as much value as possible before requiring any form of payment.
 <br>
 <br>